technologies-of-history/course/schedule.md

 - Visit [Mapping the Republic of Letters](http://republicofletters.stanford.edu/publications/voltaire/letters/) to view a visualization of Voltaire's correspondence network produced on [Palladio](http://hdlab.stanford.edu/palladio/).
 - Visit the [About page](https://emlo-portal.bodleian.ox.ac.uk/collections/?page_id=913) of Early Modern Letters Online, [EMLO](http://emlo.bodleian.ox.ac.uk/)
 - Next, search [EMLO](http://emlo.bodleian.ox.ac.uk/home) for women writers who wrote in English between 1650 and 1750.
-Choose
+Choose one woman writer and
-- Then Browse the catalogue by [People](http://emlo.bodleian.ox.ac.uk/browse/people) and find a woman letter writer or recipient.
-View the graphs and visualizations of their correspondence by clicking on the author’s name.

 ## Week 12: Newspapers in the Age of Revolutions